John P. Davis: The American Negro Reference Book

 In 1964, Davis served as editor of special publications for the Phelps-Stokes Fund.
 He compiled in a single volume a reliable summary on the main aspects of Negro life in America, presenting it with historical depth to provide the reader with a true perspective.
 The American Negro Reference Book covered virtually every aspect of African-American life, present and past.

 Papers and collections

 The largest collection of Davis' papers is in the Schomburg Center for Research in Black Culture, New York Public Library.
 Insight into Davis' political and social views can be found in his own writings.
-The Papers of the National Negro Congress reproduces all of the organization’s records that are housed at the Schomburg Center for Research in Black Culture, including the voluminous working files of Davis and successive executive secretaries of the National Negro Congress.
+The Papers of the National Negro Congress reproduces all of the organization's records that are housed at the Schomburg Center for Research in Black Culture, including the voluminous working files of Davis and successive executive secretaries of the National Negro Congress.
 Beginning with papers from 1933 that predate the formation of the National Negro Congress, the wide-ranging collection documents Davis’ involvement in the Negro Industrial League.
 It includes the "Report Files" of Davis’ interest in the "Negro problem."

-The most extensive overview of Davis' life is by Hilmar Jenson in an edition of his writings, John Preston Davis, The Forgotten Civil Rights (1996).
-Much of the scholarly writing about Davis focuses on his experiences in the National Negro Congress.

 Artifacts and papers of Davis are being acquired by the Smithsonian Institution's National Museum of African-American History and Culture.